kriomentos/roguelike-tcod/README.md

 ## TODOs | IDEAS

 - Joining lone rooms in cave generator
+  - This does work currently, but requires work on smoothing artefacts created after the join, also it's slow
 - Another generator for dungeons Rogue style
   - Rework room connecting method
   - Add generators for features